wolfrage76/Autonomys-Wallet-Thingy/README.md

 It can also display wallet balances and system statistics in your tmux status bar.

+Personally, I use it running in the background to send Discord notifications to a muted chan on my server I can take peeks at to keep an eye on things

 ## Features

 - **Balance Monitoring**: Keep track of multiple wallet addresses and detect balance changes.